Soane Patita Paini Mafi

-Soane Patita Paini Mafi ([soaːne patita paɪni mafi]) (born 19 December 1961) is the fourth Roman Catholic Bishop of Tonga.
-At the age of 53, on 14 February 2015, he was appointed by Pope Francis as the first ever cardinal from Tonga and he became on that date the youngest member of the College of Cardinals with the title of cardinal priest assigned to the titular church of Santa Paola Romana.
+Soane Patita Paini Mafi ([soaːne patita paɪni mafi]) (born 19 December 1961) is a Tongan Catholic prelate who has served as Bishop of Tonga since 2008.
+Pope Francis made him the first cardinal from Tonga in 2015; he was then the youngest member of the College of Cardinals.

 Early life

 Mafi was born into a strongly Catholic family.
 His father and grandfather were catechists.
 He grew up in Tonga and, as a young man, joined a youth group at his parish in Kolofo'ou near the capital Nuku'alofa on the main island of Tongatapu.
 He studied for the priesthood at the Pacific Regional Seminary in Suva, Fiji.
 He was ordained a priest in 1991 at the age of 29.